tyalie/TyK380-keyboard/README.md

 The only part of the mod, that requires a bit more effort besides potentially soldering the PCB, is the drilling on the case for the USB-C port.
-In my first revisions also integrated a completely oversized Li-Ion battery which didn't fit into the battery bay without some subtracting manufacturing.
+In my first revisions also integrated a completely oversized Li-Ion battery which didn't fit into the battery bay without some subtractive manufacturing.

 ### Features